kobijones111529/ScoutingApp_2018_2/README.md

 # ScoutingApp 2018 V2

-A small WPF app for scouting FIRST FRC matches
+A small WPF app for scouting FIRST FRC matches.

-Currently in progress
+Currently in progress.